titi5544/Numerical-Result-of-Multi-agent-TD-Learning/README.md

 In this project, we provide some numerical result of our paper "One-Shot Averaging for Distributed TD(λ) Under Markov Sampling".

 We test on a five-state Random Walk task.
+There are five states in a row, named A, B, C, D, and E, from left to right.
+All episodes start in the center state, C, then proceed either left or right by one state on each step, with equal probability.
+Episodes terminate either on the extreme left or the exterme right.
+When an episode terminates on the right, a reward of +1 occurs; all other rewards are zero.

 For more details please refer to Example 6.2 in Sutton and Barto (2018).

 TD(0):